tonyx/Sharpino/Sharpino.Sample.16/README.md

 # Sharpino Sample - Event Sourcing with Command Coordination

-Note: this is a work in progress meant to explore alternatives to Saga/Process manager in event-sourced systems.

-This project investigates an alternative approach to process management in event-sourced systems where events cannot directly fire new commands.
+Note: emulating Saga/Process manager

-Instead, commands that generate events are executed together with other commands responsible for handling those events.
+Events cannot directly fire new commands (yet) Alternative is that commands are executed together with other commands responsible for handling those events.

-## Architecture Overview
+## Overview

 ### Key Concept: Command Coordination
 Unlike traditional event sourcing where events can trigger new commands, this implementation uses a coordinated command approach: